In your Mathcamp application, you will need to include two recommendation letters: one academic letter and one personal

 The academic letter should be from a teacher who knows you personally, preferably (but not necessarily) a mathematics teacher.
 The letter should comment on your creativity, initiative, and ability to work with others, as well as on your academic achievements.
 You might submit an academic recommendation letter from:

-If you have attended another mathematics summer program recently (e.g. Hampshire, MathILy, MathPath, PROMYS, Ross, SUMaC, Texas Honors, MathPath...) that is not centered on competition math, we strongly encourage you to have an instructor from your summer experience write your academic recommendation letter.
+If you have attended another mathematics summer program recently (e.g. Hampshire, MathILy, PROMYS, Ross, SUMaC, Texas Honors, MathPath...) that is not centered on competition math, we strongly encourage you to have an instructor from your summer experience write your academic recommendation letter.
 It doesn't have to be the program's director: choose someone with whom you've talked about math so that they can comment directly on your preparation for Mathcamp.
 These instructors have experience that is directly comparable to the kind of work we do with students at Mathcamp, so their letters tend to be much more helpful to us than letters from classroom teachers or competition coaches.
 If you have a very good reason to select a different recommender (e.g. you have a research mentor whom you've worked with more closely), that's fine.

 The personal letter should be from another adult who knows you personally, but is not a relative.
-(Personal recommenders are typically not teachers, unless you've worked with them in another context - we're looking for someone who knows you outside the classroom.)
+Personal recommenders are typically not from teachers, unless you've interacted with them in another context – we're looking for someone who knows you outside the classroom.
 You might submit a personal recommendation letter from: